 How To Visit The Tulum Ruins

 The Mayan Ruins are the top tourist destination in Tulum and there are many many busloads of tourists from all over descending on the site every hour.
 We had two attempts in visiting.
 On the first attempt we planned for mid-morning and the queues were massive so we abandoned our visit.
-The second attempt we were first in line at 8 am and had the ruins to ourselves for the first 40 minutes.
+On the second attempt, we were first in line at 8 am and had the ruins to ourselves for the first 40 minutes.

 There are 60 buildings to visit within the site.